 COMMUNITY BASED EXPERIENCES

 As part of the curriculum and level system privileges, students may have an opportunity to participate in community based experiences and service learning opportunities.
-A permission slip will be sent home a prior to the trip to inform parent(s)/guardian(s) of the relevant field trip information.
-Students who do not return the permission slip will not be able to attend the event.
+In addition, New Endeavors will be off campus for Physical Education daily.

 DAILY SCHEDULE